 - Write down what happened and the date and time it happened.

-For additional information or to find out where you can get vaccinated, call 311 or visit nyc.gov/flu
+For additional information or to find out where you can get your flu vaccine, call the toll-free NYC Department of Health's Flu Vaccination Information Line at 311 or visit nyc.gov/flu

 back to top